World War II casualties

-World War II was the deadliest military conflict in history.
-An estimated total of 70–85 million deaths were caused by the conflict, representing about 3% of the estimated global population of 2.3 billion in 1940.
+World War II (WWII) was the deadliest military conflict in history.
+An estimated total of 60–75 million deaths were caused by the conflict, including those who died from deprivation, famine and disease.
+This represents about 3% of the estimated global population of 2.3 billion in 1940.
 Deaths directly caused by the war (including military and civilian fatalities) are estimated at 50–56 million, with an additional estimated 19–28 million deaths from war-related disease and famine.
 Civilian deaths totaled 50–55 million.
-Military deaths from all causes totaled 21–25 million, including deaths in captivity of about 5 million prisoners of war.
-More than half of the total number of casualties are accounted for by the dead of the Republic of China and of the Soviet Union.
+Military deaths from all causes totaled 21–25 million, including deaths in captivity of about five million prisoners of war.
+More than half of total deaths were in the Republic of China and the Soviet Union.
 The following tables give a detailed country-by-country count of human losses.

-Recent historical scholarship has shed new light on the topic of Second World War casualties.
-Research in Russia since the collapse of the Soviet Union has caused a revision of estimates of Soviet World War II fatalities.
-According to Russian government figures, USSR losses within postwar borders now stand at 26.6 million, including 8 to 9 million due to famine and disease.
+Recent historical scholarship has shed new light on the topic of WWII casualties.
+Research in Russia since the collapse of the Soviet Union has caused a revision of estimates of Soviet WWII fatalities.
+According to Russian government figures, Soviet losses within postwar borders now stand at 26.6 million, including 8 to 9 million due to famine and disease.
 In August 2009 the Polish Institute of National Remembrance (IPN) researchers estimated Poland's dead at between 5.6 and 5.8 million.
-Historian Rüdiger Overmans of the Military History Research Office (Germany) published a study in 2000 estimating the German military dead and missing at 5.3 million, including 900,000 men conscripted from outside of Germany's 1937 borders, in Austria, and in east-central Europe.
-The Red Army claimed responsibility for the majority of Wehrmacht casualties during World War II.
+Historian Rüdiger Overmans of the Military History Research Office (Germany) published a study in 2000 estimating the German military dead and missing at 5.3 million, including 900,000 men conscripted from outside of Germany's 1937 borders in Austria and in east-central Europe.
+The Soviet Red Army claimed responsibility for the majority of Wehrmacht casualties during WWII.
 The People's Republic of China puts its war dead at 20 million, while the Japanese government puts its casualties due to the war at 3.1 million.
 An estimated 7–10 million people died in the Dutch, British, French and US colonies in South and Southeast Asia, mostly from war-related famine.